Third Act Movement: Ideology

 From their very first years of activities, Third Act has opposed the notion that as someone starts to age they inherently become more conservative, and instead state that older generations are just as worried as younger people about social and economic inequality, threats to global peace, and anxiety over a collapsing climate.
 They also stated that they fear the possible death of the movements they took part in when they were younger, such as the civil rights movement, the anti-war movement and the early waves of feminism.

 The name of the movement is a reference to the three-act structure in narrative fiction; if the first act is one's youth, and the second act is one's working adulthood, then the third act is reserved for elders.
 As such, Third Act is a movement for seniors and retirees who have both the free time to protest and the financial resources to effect change.
 Because major financial institutions are heavily invested in the fossil fuel industry, Third Act identifies older people's highly valuable savings and assets as a prime focus for divestment and a focal point of their protests, stating that, "Chase or Citibank or Bank of America or Wells Fargo needs us more than we need them."

-The movement openly declares itself progressivist, and embraces ideas of environmentalism, anti-Trumpism, anti-deportation, pro-LGBTQ and pro abortion.
+The movement openly declares itself progressivist, and embraces ideas of environmentalism, anti-Trumpism, anti-deportation, pro-LGBTQ and pro choice.